Ecology is legally required to adopt California’s low- and zero-emission vehicle standards.

 In California, Advanced Clean Trucks took effect with model year 2024, which had a 5-9% ZEV sales/credit requirement.
 In Washington, Advanced Clean Trucks took effect with model year 2025, which has a 7-11% ZEV sales/credit requirement, matching the 2025 requirement in California.

-Unlike in California, manufacturers selling in Washington have been able to generate and bank credits since 2021 without having to use them for compliance until model year 2025.
+Manufacturers selling in Washington have been able to generate and bank credits since 2021 without having to use them for compliance until model year 2025 — one more year of early-action credits than California.

 The main driver of these total cost of ownership savings is the fact that electricity is cheaper than gasoline or diesel, and Washington has one of the largest gaps between electricity rates and fuel prices.
 Additionally, ZEVs tend to have lower maintenance costs.
 They don’t require oil changes, transmission fluid, spark plugs, air filters, or many other consumables found in combustion vehicles.
 Their brake pads usually last much longer because the vehicles capture and reuse as much as one-fifth of the energy normally lost during braking through “regenerative braking.”